 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2021.
+There have been no changes in the methodologies used at June 30, 2022.

-Preferred stocks and equities: Valued at the closing price recorded on the active market on which the individual securities are traded.
+Preferred stock and equities: Valued at the closing price recorded on the active market on which the individual securities are traded.

-Corporate bonds, municipal bonds and government bonds: Valued either by using pricing models maximizing the use of observable inputs for similar securities or valued by the investment manager.
+Corporate and government bonds: Valued either by using pricing models maximizing the use of observable inputs for similar securities or valued by the investment manager.